Problem Hands From Takeout Doubles|

 Ax xx AQJTxx KJx - Double.
 Now you have 2.5 QTs, even with just counting 1 QT in Diamonds.
 Over advancer's 1-level bid, you bid 2D and you are no worse off than if you had just overcalled 2D to start with.

 If 1 was opened, you can still Double.
 If advancer has <9 HCPs, he will bid 1N over 1 as an artificial waiting bid.
 You may then choose to leave it in 1N or correct to 2, as the spirit moves you.
-If advancer jumps to 2 over 1-D-P, he is showing 5+ Hearts and 9-11 HCPs, and you can respond 2N.
+If advancer bids 2 over 1-D-P, he is showing 5+ Hearts and 9-11 HCPs, and you can respond 2N.
 Standard TOX-ers have no choice but to overcall with this hand.

 After an opening 1, the only non-jump 2-level overcall you can make is 2.
 The same rules above apply.